 Android 7.1 Nougat is a free software update for all smartphones and tablets that can support it, or will get updates from manufacturers like Samsung, Motorola, LG and more.
 It took most phones and tablets a long time to get Android 6.0 Marshmallow, but we’re hoping N rolls out faster for owners around the globe.
 All these beta tests should speed up the process.

 Currently the Android 7.0 Nougat release is only available for the Nexus 5X, Nexus 6, Nexus 6P, Nexus 9, Nexus Player and the Pixel C tablet.
 Three missing from that list are: the Nexus 5, Nexus 7 (2013) and the Nexus 10.
 We’ve recently learned the Nexus 5 won’t officially get the update to Android 7.0 at all.
 At least not from Google.

 Other changes include improved battery life yet again with a more efficient “Doze” on-the-go mode, seamless updates that happen behind the scenes (if enabled), a completely revamped notifications and settings menu that’s smarter, more detailed and enhanced.
-Direct reply from notification bar for all apps, bunched notifications for a cleaner look, number blocking and call screening, improved Quick Setting tiles (and customization) and more.
+We also like the new round icons, space saver, and app icon shortcuts.
+Not to mention direct reply from notification bar for all apps, bunched notifications for a cleaner look, number blocking and call screening, improved Quick Setting tiles (and customization) and more.
 There is a lot to see, and we’ll be adding more as we dig through the official release.

 You can click on any of the images below to instantly jump to that image in the slideshow and see how that part of the OS compares to previous versions.
 The older Android 6.0.1 Marshmallow will always be on the left (if applicable), while Android 7.0 Nougat or 7.1 is on the right or by itself.
 We’ll update with more details as they become available.